valkovskyinthecloud/valkovskyinthecloud/README.md

 - 💞️ I’m looking to collaborate on a highly-efficient learning of a back-end / front-end development with a making new-types-methods of a development
 - 📫 How to reach me this is all...IDK - it's really interesting, how it works farewell 20+ years in IT
 - 😄 Pronouns: he # it and sometimes took a scottish cat for a work's and fork's
-- ⚡ Fun fact: 20+ years in IT started from a micro_scope-punishment with your devices and continuysly learning cloud-drafts-systems and virtualisation technologies
+- ⚡ Fun fact: 20+ years in IT started from a micro_scope-punishment with your devices and continuously learning cloud-drafts-systems and virtualisation technologies

 <!---
 valkovskyinthecloud/valkovskyinthecloud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.